-If you’re a serious bass fisher, it would be an honor to be invited to compete in Bassmaster competitions.
+If you’re a serious bass fisher and are confident you truly know how to fish for bass, it would be an honor to be invited to compete in Bassmaster competitions.
 B.A.S.S. federations sponsor tournaments and series such as:

 Bassmaster Classic is the most well-known, professional bass fishing championship.
 It’s considered as the “Super Bowl” of fishing.
 This championship event is a three-day spectacle, complete with theatrical presentations of weigh-ins.
 It is held annually and has enjoyed a huge fanbase, with events filling large arenas and broadcasted live on ESPN.
 ESPN has purchased B.A.S.S., so it increased coverage of the event and leveraged the tournament’s profile.

 The first Bassmaster Classic was staged in 1971 at Lake Mead, Nevada.
 Back then, the competitors didn’t know the location of the competition until they were in a plane bound for Las Vegas.
 This practice of holding competitions in the “mystery lake” continued until 1976, until Ray Scott decided to announce the venue in advance so the fans can make plans to watch and attend the event.
 Also, it was originally a fall event during 1971-1983, then it was switched as a summer event in 1984.
 In 2006, it became a late winter event.